Glenn Research Center: Neil A. Armstrong Test Facility

 The 6400 acre NASA John H. Glenn Research Center at the Neil A. Armstrong Test Facility or just Neil A. Armstrong Test Facility, formerly the NASA John H. Glenn Research Center at Plum Brook Station or just Plum Brook Station, in southern Erie County, Ohio, near Sandusky, is also part of Glenn.
 It is located about 50 mi from the main campus.
 It specializes in very large scale tests that would be hazardous on the main campus.

-As of 2015, the station consisted of five major facilities:
+As of 2025, the station consists of five major facilities: